jillesvangurp/www.jillesvangurp.com/pages/index.md

 ## About Jilles

-Jilles is a CTO, serial founder, and troubleshooter based in Berlin.
+Dr. Jilles van Gurp is a CTO, serial founder, and troubleshooter based in Berlin.
 He has decades of experience building innovative software services, leading tech teams, and creating breakthrough products.
 Jilles’ professional experience includes Senior Researcher at Nokia Research in Finland, Principal Engineer at Nokia Maps in Berlin, Search Engine tech lead at BCG DV and later CTO of Inbot and more recently at [FORMATION](https://tryformation.com) where he drives the product and technology roadmap.

 ## Skills